 Dependent fledglings: 13 May-20 Jul.

+Late dates above are away from the winter range.
 Jul, Aug, and early Sep reports from areas where breeding did not occur are likely of molt migrants, which disperse in any direction, often for long distances (Palmer 1976).
 True migration becomes evident by late Sep; 200 were in Lincoln Co 14 Sep 2011.
-Migrating numbers peak in late Oct, although significant numbers may be present well into Dec provided open water is available.
+Migrating numbers peak in late Oct, although good numbers may be present well into Dec provided open water is available, usually within the winter range.
 As many as 575 were at Lake McConaughy 30-31 Dec 2011; in the east, 50 were still in Cedar Co as late as 26 Dec 1994.
-There are few reports after early Jan (see Winter).
+There are few reports after mid-Dec away from the winter range (see Winter).

 - High counts: 5800 at Lake McConaughy, Keith Co 31 Oct 2006, 2200 at Crescent Lake NWR 9 Oct 1996, and 2030 in Lancaster Co 3 Nov 1998.